vatesfr/xen-orchestra/@xen-orchestra/backups/docs/VM backups/README.md

   # For replication jobs, indicates which SRs to use
   srs: IdPattern

-  # Here for historical reasons
-  type: 'backup'
+  type: 'backup' | 'mirror-backup'

   # Indicates which VMs to backup/replicate for a xapi to remote backup job
   vms: IdPattern

-  # Indicates which VMs to backup/replicate for a remote to remote backup job
+  # Indicates which remote to read from for a mirror backup job
   sourceRemote: IdPattern

 # Indicates which XAPI to use to connect to a specific VM or SR